Preface

 Earthbound

-The Obstacles to Human Space Exploration and the Promise of Artificial Intelligence
+The Obstacles to Human Space Exploration and the Promise of a Virtual Cosmos

 My first experience of the exhilaration—and peril—of human space travel came in 1982.
 I sat with my family on folding chairs on a cool, sunny desert day on the flight line of Edwards Air Force Base.
 Along with a crowd of other invited guests, we waited for the Space Shuttle Columbia to land on the sprawling expanse of the dry lake bed.